Crew Dragon Nears Launch as Russian Space Cargo Races to Station

-Category: Space Hits: 0The SpaceX Falcon 9 rocket with the Crew Dragon Endurance atop is pictured at its launch pad in Florida during sunset.
+Category: Space Hits: 3The SpaceX Falcon 9 rocket with the Crew Dragon Endurance atop is pictured at its launch pad in Florida during sunset.
 Credit: NASA/Joel Kowsky

 Four commercial crew astronauts await their launch to join the Expedition 66 crew this weekend as a Russian space cargo mission is on its way to the International Space Station.
 Meanwhile, the seven station residents orbiting the Earth today are headlong into a series of life science and physics experiments.